 Since the proposal was submitted, there have been two important developments in the field on this topic.
-First, W production data from Fermilab have greatly improved the measurement of d/u at high Q^2 [10].
+First, W production data from Fermilab have greatly improved the measurement of d/u at high Q^2 [].
 At low Q^2 , the most important development is the publication of recent data from the MARATHON collaboration.
-The MARATHON data [11] have been interpreted in two different ways [11, 12], highlighting the importance of the proposed measurement of PVDIS asymmetry with a hydrogen target.
+The MARATHON data [9] have been interpreted in two different ways [9, 10], highlighting the importance of the proposed measurement of PVDIS asymmetry with a pure hydrogen target Xiaochao: remove "pure"?.
 It is important that the nuclear physics be understood and that the determinations of d/u be understood both from W production and light nuclei.